rafaelcneves/scroll2section/readme.md

 *** See an example into a example directory
 ### Versions

-changes
+Version 1.1

-1.1 - Use one selector to menu
+    - Use one selector to menu
     - return menu element
     - bind update event
     - use navfix class to calculate section position